ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-2) The advantage of the asynchronous implementation based on _Future_ is shorter execution time (because some tasks run in parallel).
+2) The advantage of the asynchronous implementation based on the _Future_ interface is shorter execution time (because some tasks run in parallel).
 The disadvantage of this implementation is the most complicated code (because the _Future_ interface lacks methods for tasks pipelining).

 ```